 Attendance and performance of lab exercises during class will be the most important component for grading.
 Students must be on time, attend the entire class and participate in assigned lab exercises to receive full credit for class attendance.
 Unexcused absences, late arrivals and lackadaisical performance could adversely affect your grade.
 (Absences are only excused by a doctor's note.
 The doctor's note must be emailed or presented immediately upon return to class.
 Text, emails, phone calls do not excuse an absence.
-Doctor's notes only excuse class participation and do not excuse completion of assignments, quizzes or the final examination.)
+Doctor's notes only excuse class participation and do not excuse completion of workout logs, assignments, or quizzes.)